wangby511/System-Design-Architecture-and-Infra/design-doordash.md

 * pure RestaurantId

-* Menu items/cuisines/dishes - cons: Need to query a few partitions to retrieve a resaurant's full menu
+* Menu items/cuisines/dishes - cons: Need to query a few partitions to retrieve a restaurant's full menu

 * Combination of area code and RestaurantId